agencyenterprise/point-sdk-capacitor/README.md

 Once you've completed your onboarding process with us, you'll receive an api key and your first clientId and clientSecret to start using our SDK!
 For more information about out onboarding process, please contact [tech@areyouonpoint.co](mailto:tech@areyouonpoint.co)

+## Registering and authenticating your users

+See [Authenticating Users](AuthenticatingUsers.md) to learn how to link your user accounts with Point Database.

 ## Install

 ```bash